 In the certificate program in computer engineering, students gain foundational knowledge in connected systems, networking applications, and computer architecture.

-Apply computing to scientific and engineering analysis and problem solving in this certificate program, using statistics, data visualization, and machine learning.
+The certificate program in data science trains students to apply computing to scientific and engineering analysis and problem solving.
+In this certificate program, students learn to use statistics, data visualization, and machine learning.

 Microwave and Wireless Engineering

-Study microwave and wireless engineering concepts that can be applied to cable, broadcast, television, medical, and other commercial uses.
+Students pursuing the certificate program in microwave and wireless engineering learn engineering concepts that can be applied to cable, broadcast, television, medical, and other commercial uses.